replydev/cotp/README.md

 ## Compatibility

 cotp can generate both **TOTP** and **HOTP** codes, compliant with **rfc6238** and **rfc4226** specifications.
 Also, it is possible to customize settings like **HMAC algorithm** and **digits**, to provide compatibility to other two-factor authentication systems.

+Latest releases also include support for Steam, Yandex, MOTP codes and code copying from SSH Remote Shell.

 ### Cross Plaform